copier-org/copier/docs/configuring.md

 The `copier.yml` file supports multiple documents as well as using the `!include` tag to include settings and questions from other YAML files.
 This allows you to split up a larger `copier.yml` and enables you to reuse common partial sections from your templates.
-When multiple documents are used, care has to be taken with question and settings that are defined in more than one document:
+When multiple documents are used, care has to be taken with questions and settings that are defined in more than one document:

 -   A question with the same name overwrites definitions from an earlier document.